 Start with what’s in your cupboards

 If you think about it, a lot of what we buy is mindless purchasing.
-It was on sale, it was on an end cap, you get one free if you buy the whole case, they’re half off for today only…whatever it is, we buy it thinking we’ll use it.
+It was on sale, it was on an end cap, the case was a BOGO, they’re half off for the day..whatever it is, we buy it thinking we’ll use it.
 And sometimes we do.
-Lots of the time we don’t.
-And those boxes and cans sit around in our pantry for a long time.
+And sometimes those boxes and cans sit around in our pantry for a long time.

 #1 Take a look at the ingredient label